-Bugs are part of being outdoors, but some types of insects are more likely to become a problem when you own a pool.
+Bugs are an inevitable part of being outdoors, but some insects are more likely to become a problem when you own a pool.
 Specifically, water bugs that feed on algae and microorganisms commonly found in water sources.

 While water bugs are not poisonous and are not likely to bite, most pool owners do not want to share their water space with these creatures.
 Luckily, removing an infestation of water bugs from your pool is pretty straightforward.
 Here’s my guide to getting rid of these annoying bugs from your pool.